JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-48](figure/unnamed-chunk-48.png)

-Again, this shows that compared to RNA-seq, that most signicant micro array q-values are generally larger than siginicant RNA-seq values.
+Again, this shows that compared to RNA-seq, that most signicant micro array q-values are generally larger than significant RNA-seq values.

 iii) We provide a data set with array expression and count data for 5 interesting genes; below is also code to load it and a figure depicting it.